splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/about-k8s-java-traces-tutorial.rst

 To get the most out of this tutorial, you need a basic understanding of Kubernetes.
 You must know how to create and manage Kubernetes components such as deployments, pods, and services.

-You must install the following components:
+Install the following components:

 * minikube
 * kubectl
-* Helm version 3.0.0 or higher.
+* Helm version 3.0.0 or higher

 Additionally, you must have your Splunk Observability Cloud realm and access token to deploy the Splunk Distribution of OpenTelemetry Collector.
 For more information, see :ref:`admin-org-tokens`.